Now could be a perfect time to consider a move to Portugal from USA.

 This small Atlantic country has so much to offer, from scenic destinations like the Algarve, Silver Coast and Madeira, to generous tax breaks for remote workers and online business owners.

-Not only that, but the cost of living in Portugal is one of Western Europe’s lowest.
+Not only that, but the cost of living in Portugal is one of Western Europe’s lowest (although it’s been on the rise post-pandemic).

-For those who move to Portugal from USA for the long-term, there’s the option to apply for Portuguese citizenship after just five years – one of the fastest timelines in the European Union.
+For those who move to Portugal from USA for the long-term, there’s the option to apply for Portuguese citizenship after just five years of residency – one of the fastest timelines in the European Union (caveat: current application processing times will typically add another 12-18 months).

 Having dual citizenship can bring you some awesome benefits, including more freedom of travel, better scope for tax planning, increased quality of life, and access to a safe haven.